Dark mode switch icon Light mode switch icon

 2. Flip 0’s to 1’s on those objects [4]

-CPUs operate on their registers.
-Those registers get their data from RAM, and the RAM gets its data from hard drives[7].
+CPUs have registers in them on which they operate.
+Those registers get their data from RAM, and the RAM gets its data from hard drives[5].

-If you look at an Intel 80286 (1982), the memory cycle was slower than standard RAM.
-RAM was so much faster than CPUs that the 6502 actually used some of its RAM as registers.
+In an Intel 80286 (1982), the memory cycle is slower than standard RAM.
+RAM was so much faster than CPUs that the 6502 actually used some of its RAM as additional CPU registers.

 (1989) The Rise of the Data Bottleneck

-As transistors got smaller and faster, the speed of flipping bits in registers increased at a faster rate than moving electrons around memory[8].
+As transistors got faster and smaller, the speed of flipping bits in registers increased at a faster rate than moving electrons around memory.

 The divergence is visible if we translate the compute in GFlops to GB/seconds and compare it to the RAM bandwidth in GB/s for consumer grade hardware:

-By the 1990s, it’s common for the processor to be stuck waiting for data from RAM.
-This prompts innovations to avoid “stalling” the CPU:
+By roughly 1995, it’s common for the processor to be stuck waiting for data from RAM.

 Credit: Scott Meyers